top of page

 • Serial Number or Builder’s Plate (if present)

-• Any areas you’re especially concerned about
+• Any areas you’re especially concerned about, areas of damage you're aware of, and anything else unusual.

 Tip: Natural daylight works best.
 Avoid harsh shadows or overly dark photos.
 If something’s hard to photograph, let us know — we’ll guide you!